Parapleurini

 Taxonomic status

 Parapleurini is one of several tribes within Oedipodinae.
-The of Oedipodinae into tribes has been revised multiple times, with some authorities recognizing different tribal arrangements.
+The classification of Oedipodinae into tribes has been revised multiple times, with some authorities recognizing different tribal arrangements.
 The tribe was established by Brunner von Wattenwyl in 1893 and remains accepted in current classifications.

 Tags